EliahKagan/userstyles/README.md

 ## History

-Versions of these were originally posted as gists.
-They are probably still similar to those gists, but I recommend you use this repository instead,
+Versions of some of these were originally posted as gists.
+They are probably still similar to those gists, but I recommend you use this repository instead even for them, because:
-because:

 - Updates/bugfixes, if any, will go here.
-- New user styles, if any, are likely to go here.
+- New user styles go here (and it&rsquo;s easier not to look in different places).
 - It&rsquo;s a pain to deal with multiple separate gists that are all conceptually part of the same project.
 - Commits from the gists have been rebased so their commit messages describe